DNVIC/archipelago-sm64hacks/README.md

 Once your world is generated, open the hack you want to play, and delete/move file 2 (this is important)

-Use [this](https://github.com/DavidSM64/SimpleArmipsGui/releases/tag/1.3.2) program to apply starcount.asm to the rom file (preferably copy it beforehand, since this will modify the original rom file)

 Open the rom in PJ64/Mupen/Retroarch, open [the stardisplay client](https://github.com/DNVIC/Archipelago-StarDisplay), right click -> archipelago, log in, and you should be ready to go!

 ## Anticipated Questions